dainn67/Blood_Donation/README.md

 # Blood_Donation_Project.

-Blood donation project by ICT students in HUST, VietNam By Dai.
-Nguyen Nhu, Tue.
-Vu Minh, Phong.
-Nguyen Dinh Hong, Ky.
-Tran Trong
+Blood donation project by K66 ICT students in HUST, VietNam

+The project use ReactJS library for front-end development and NodeJS for back-end

+Rest API is also use to link the project with MS SQLServer for saving data and performing CRUD operations